 - Adopt positive therapies in your study time.
 Motivating your mind to accomplish a task is among the best techniques to get something done.
 Generally, when you convince your account it is capable of something, then you will have little obstacles along the way.
 Inspiring phrases like “I can see it through” may come in handy for motivation.

 - Develop a unique and productive learning style.
 You can employ any technique you have at your disposal to complement the classes you get from school.
 A classroom set up may be good at teaching, but to retain content taught, you can use a visual or graphic representation of data.
 Your ability to recall information may increase by far through these methods.

 - Reward yourself for finishing your assignments.
 You gain motivation by meeting a goal you set and rewarding yourself after reaching it.
 Create a list of affordable rewards (for example, clothes, toys, candy, cookies, chocolate bars, bags, CDs, etc.).
 Other prizes can include going to the park or hanging out with friends.

 - Take the blame for your pitfalls.
 It’s better to gauge what might have made you perform poorly in your exams in the past.
 Owning up to that fact will see you finding better ways to improve in the future than blaming other factors and staying stuck where you are.

 Although these points are not all you can do to motivate yourself, they will shed light on what and what not to do.
-Now you can go and get that assignment done on time and accurately as well.
+Now you can go and do my biology homework on time and accurately as well.